aaronnntan/ViroGame/README.md

 Follow the instructions and download the Viro Media app on your mobile device.

-Once the quick start document installation process is fully complete, download this git repo; cd to the folder's root and run npm start.
+Once the quick start document installation process is fully complete, download this git repo; cd to the folder's root and run "npm start".

 Make sure your device is connected to the same network as your computer.